Thanks to Dave Rowntree for many of the player images after 1984.

 Reid added to his burgeoning reputation by chalking up another hat-trick, 15 months after his first, with three goals in the 100th competitive encounter with Exeter City in February 2015.
 This time it was the club's first hat-trick in the Football League since Pericard's treble nine years before.
 Reid's triple strike was the first by an Argyle player against the Grecians since Raymond Bowden in 1929 and only the third ever.
 It was also the first by an Argyle man at St James Park.

 Injuring his foot in his St James Park heroics, Reid had a frustrating end to the season and was clearly playing through pain.
-In the close season he underwent foot surgery, but recovered well and despite missing some pre-season games, was fit enough for the start of the 2015-16 season.
 Further injuries reduced Reid's match count but in March 2016, on his return to the side following a spell out, he netted his 50th and, as it turned out, his last goal goal for Argyle.

 If you can add to this profile, perhaps with special memories, a favourite story or the results of your original research, please contribute here.

 APPEARANCE DETAILS [reselect competitions]

 The details below reflect appearances in all first-team competitions.